“Hey Yamin, when you wanted to leave,” my Contracts Manager asked me at the closure stage of my previous project. “One month!” I replied.

-In Primavera P6 multi-user can work at the same time, but in MS Project one must close so the other user can open that project.
+In Primavera, the P6 multi-user can work simultaneously, but in MS Project, one must close so the other user can open that project.

 Web Support is also available in Primavera P6 EPPM that means a user can operate through the internet without installing Primavera P6 software on a machine.
 That makes it a portable type of product.

-MS Project is a user-friendly as most of the people are familiar with Microsoft products like MS Excel buy Primavera P6 needs some basic skills/training to operate.
+MS Project is user-friendly as most people are familiar with Microsoft products like MS Excel buy Primavera P6 needs some basic skills/training to operate.

-Question-40: How you track Progress of a Project?
+Question-41: How do you track the Progress of a Project?

 Answer: There are three ways to track the progress of a project

-Many clients prefer cost but if a Project Manager filters activities with higher cost and get it done first then it will show some kind of fake overall progress.
+Many clients prefer cost, but if a Project Manager filters activities with higher costs and gets it done first, it will show some fake overall progress.
 But it is good to have a proper cash flow forecast.

-Quantiles are preferred where material management is required mainly and it also helps to track KPI’s of a constructions site.
-But being a planner, I must say tracking is really tough with this method as you need to track most of the materials
+Quantiles are preferred where material management is required mainly, and it also helps track the KPIs of a construction site.
+But being a planner, I must say tracking is tough with this method as you need to track most of the materials.

-Answer: It is one of the exclusive features in Primavera P6.
+Answer: It is one of the exclusive features of Primavera P6.
 Possible changes in a project are done via reflection.
 Reelection is just like a what-if scenario.

-Once changes are reviewed and approved then it can be merged into sources project.
+Once changes are reviewed and approved, they can be merged into the sources project.

-Scenarios Like: If your actual plan is lagging behind and Project Manager asks if I provide you some extra resources (shift) then how long it will take to catch-up?
+Scenarios Like: If your actual plan is lagging and the Project Manager asks if I provide you with some extra resources (shift), then how long will it take to catch up?

-Answer: The handiest function to compare two schedules for any change.
+Answer: The handiest function is to compare two schedules for any change.

-Claim Digger is one more exclusive kind of function in Primavera P6.
-Although it is a separate product nowadays it is built-in in Primavera P6.
+The Clam Digger is one more exclusive kind of function in Primavera P6.
+Although it is a separate product nowadays, it is a built-in Primavera P6.

 Reports can be exported in HTML and CSV files or even Text.

-Question-43: What you know about Rolling Wave Planning?
+Question-44: What do you know about Rolling Wave Planning?

-Answer: First is very high-level planning is done at project level when you only have a concept because at that time you don’t have much resources or team members to coordinate and so you make an expert judgment for estimations.
+Answer: First is very high-level planning is done at the project level when you only have a concept because at that time, you don’t have many resources or team members to coordinate.
+So you make an expert judgment for estimations.

 Then you do it on phase level.
-Phases are as per your organization norms.
+Phases are as per your organization’s norms.
 You may have four phases or less/more.

 Rolling wave planning is done at the deliverable level.
-It can be like lookahead weekly base or even is done daily on foreman levels.
-It could be monthly as per stakeholders requirements.
-See the below for pictorial view.
+It can be like a weekly lookahead base or even is done daily on foreman levels.
+It could be monthly as per the stakeholder’s requirements.
+See below for a pictorial view.

-Question-44: Differentiate among WBS, Work Package and Activity?
+Question-45: Differentiate among WBS, Work Package, and Activity?

 Activity: A discrete, planned portion of work to be performed in a project.

-Say that we are building a house and flooring is one of the WBS (it depends on the team how they define WBS in a plan).
+Say that we are building a house, and flooring is one of the WBS (depending on the team how they define WBS in a plan).
 Now, these different floors are different work packages.
-A team has to perform a series of activities like soil compaction, waterproofing, concrete blending, rebars, etc. to complete the floor.
+A team performs various activities like soil compaction, waterproofing, concrete blending, rebars, etc., to complete the floor.

-Answer: An activity without predecessor or successor relationship is called Open-End activity.
+Answer: An activity without a predecessor or successor relationship is called Open-End activity.

-A Dangling Activity may have both predecessor and successor but is still dangling from one end that leads to fake results for critical path and completion dates.
-It behaves the same as of open-end activity but is the more difficult and complex scenario to find it.
+A Dangling Activity may have both predecessor and successor but from the same side (Start or End).
+You can say is still dangling from one end, leading to fake results for critical path and completion dates.
+It behaves like an open-end activity but is the more difficult and complex scenario to find it.

 It is undesirable in any program and needs to fix always.